Building Equity

 As solar deployment grows, workforce training programs are needed to equip individuals with the skills to support the nation’s growing energy demand while strengthening America's grid reliability and resiliency.

-B.E.S.T. is deliberately crafted to address this need, making training programs more accessible to working-class communities.
+B.E.S.T. is deliberately crafted to address this need, making training programs more accessible to local communities near our projects.

 Program Design